The Amazon rainforest is on fire: What we know and how you can help

 On Tuesday, Eric Holthaus, a meteorologist, tweeted data showing smoke from the fires covering about half of Brazil.
 Later in the week, the BBC tweeted a map showing similar data.

-The skies blackened over San Paulo, Brazil, for an hour Monday afternoon after a cold front caused winds to shift and carry smoke from about 1,700 miles away.
+The skies blackened over San Paulo, Brazil, for an hour Aug.
+19 after a cold front caused winds to shift and carry smoke from about 1,700 miles away.
 On Friday, Telesur TV reported that smoke from the fires could be seen in Argentina.

 Have the fires been put out?